 In July 2002 an individual sued the Attorney General of Guyana in the Guyana courts asking, among other things, for a declaration that the section of the Company's 1990 contract with the Government of Guyana granting to GT&T an exclusive right to operate a telecommunications system in Guyana was null and void as contrary to law and to the Constitution of Guyana.
-GT&T plans to seek permission to join the action in order to defeat these claims.
+GT&T has joined the suit to contest these claims.

 On December 31, 1997, GT&T applied to the PUC for a significant increase in rates for local and outbound international long-distance service so as to enable GT&T to earn a 15% return on its rate base.
 Effective February 1, 1998, GT&T was awarded an interim increase in rates which represented a substantial increase over the rates in effect during 1997 and earlier years.
 Subsequently, on March 27, 1998, the PUC reduced the interim rate increase effective in part on April 1, 1998 and in part on May 1, 1998.
 On October 27, 1998, to reflect changed conditions since December 31, 1997, GT&T filed for an additional rate increase designed to generate \$19 million in additional annual revenues over and above the interim rates then in effect.
 This was further updated on August 31, 2000 to reflect additional proposed revenues of \$8.5 million per year.
 On December 21, 2001 the PUC issued an order denying GT&T any further rate increase and confirming as permanent the interim rates then in effect.
 GT&T has appealed this PUC decision to the Guyana Court of Appeal.
-The PUC also scheduled further hearings to assess the need to adjust GT&T local rates in light of the FCC-mandated reduction in international settlement rates for US-Guyana traffic from \$.85 to \$.23 per minute which was scheduled to come into effect on January 1, 2002.